crizmo/Cat-Club/README.md

 #### Dependencies

-Before running CTF BourgPalette the following dependencies need to be installed.
+Before running Cat Club the following dependencies need to be installed.

 | Dependencies | Version |
 | ------------ | ------- |